Introduction to Tajikistan

 Day 8, Khujand-Dushanbe (320 kms)

 Return to Dushanbe.
-We will go through Anzob Pass and arrive to Dushanbe before Lunch.
-After lunch visiting some souvenirs shops and Markets, to set some dry sweet fruits.
+We will go through the Anzob Pass and arrive in Dushanbe before Lunch.
+After lunch visiting some souvenirs shops and Markets.
+Also the perfect place to get some dry sweet fruits!

 Accommodation in a Dushanbe hotel, all meals included.